 - VA Video Connect (VVC) platform is preferred by VA leadership.
-Please refer to the following link to learn more around approved platforms for the provision of VA telehealth: https://vaww.telehealth.va.gov/technology/alt/post-pandemic.asp - NOTE: Audio only and hybrid groups (i.e., some group members are attending the SST group in person in the VA clinic and others are attending the group via VVC from their personal devices at another location) are strongly discouraged. - There are TMS trainings that providers are required to complete before providing telehealth services.
+Please refer to the following link to learn more around approved platforms for the provision of VA telehealth: Video to Home Technologies - NOTE: Audio only and hybrid groups (i.e., some group members are attending the SST group in person in the VA clinic and others are attending the group via VVC from their personal devices at another location) are strongly discouraged. - There are TMS trainings that providers are required to complete before providing telehealth services.
 Please check with your supervisor/facility regarding current requirements for VA Telehealth Providers.